msathas/Meta-analysis/README.md

 - Special module to explore the role of "very-long-chain fatty acids (≥C22)"
 - Distribution trends and treatment effects highlighted

+## AI has been used only to help with codes

 ---

 ## Libraries